perladvent/perldotcom/content/article/_pub_2000_10_yapc-europe.md

 {
+   "draft" : null,
    "title" : "Report from YAPC::Europe",
+   "slug" : "/pub/2000/10/yapc-europe.html",
+   "date" : "2000-10-02T00:00:00-08:00",
    "tags" : [],
    "categories" : "Community",
-   "date" : "2000-10-02T00:00:00-08:00",
-   "slug" : "/pub/2000/10/yapc-europe",
-   "thumbnail" : null,
-   "draft" : null,
+   "authors" : [
+      "mark-summerfield"
+   ],
    "image" : null,
    "description" : "YAPC::Europe::London -> This is written for those poor souls who couldn't make it to give them aflavor of the wonderful event they missed.
 Despite being an ex-Londoner, I got on the wrong tube Friday morning.
-The train was packed and...", "authors" : [
+The train was packed and...", "thumbnail" : null
-      "mark-summerfield"
-   ]
 }